Best Tirzepatide Without Membership Fee: 7 Options Compared

 Which pharmacy is filling my prescription?

-A legitimate provider will tell you the name of their compounding pharmacy partner without hesitation.
+A legitimate provider will tell you which pharmacy fills your prescription.
 MEDVi uses Belmar Pharma Solutions — a well-known 503A pharmacy with a long track record.
-Eden works with a network of 503A/503B licensed pharmacies.
+Embody states its prescriptions are dispensed by U.S.-based 503A compounding pharmacies; ask for the specific pharmacy name during intake — a legitimate provider will give it to you.
 SkinnyRX uses 503A state-licensed pharmacies.

 Is the pharmacy actually licensed?